ad-repo/daily-workspace/README.md

 Data is persisted in Docker volumes at `./backend/data`

+If you delete `backend/data/track_the_thing.db`, the backend will automatically recreate the SQLite file (and default settings row) the next time it starts up.

 ### Configuration via `.dockerenv`

 All Docker services read their environment values from the root `.dockerenv` file.
 The defaults target local development (SQLite databases, localhost ports).
 Update this file if you need to point at different databases, change API URLs, or tweak CI flags.
 Local tooling (e.g., the frontend `.env`) also derives its defaults from the same values to keep everything in sync.